andreakb/parallel-lines-workshop/exercises-and-discussion/discussion-questions.md

 9. What is the best place to start when beginning to work with born-digital records and digital preservation?

+10. What are some major challanges that we haven't talked about yet that we encounter when processing born-digital records and doing digital preservation?
+How can we meet these challanges?

-10. What are some of your successes and failures and what did you learn from them?
+11. What are some of your successes and failures and what did you learn from them?